 For over two decades, Holt has helped children come home to the families and care they need through the Special Needs Adoption Fund (SNAF).
 Since 1994, over 600 families have received the critical support they need to adopt a child with special needs.
 Some of these children came home at older ages.
 Some children had medical health issues that required urgent surgery or physical therapy, like Levi — featured in the story below.
 Other children waited longer for families because they have siblings, and needed a family who could adopt all of them.

-In 2017, we anticipate far more children with special needs will wait to join families through international adoption.
+We anticipate far more children with special needs will wait to join families through international adoption.
 But with support from the Special Needs Adoption Fund — a fund sustained by the generosity of compassionate people like you — more and more families will be able to bring children home to the love, support and urgent care they need.

 Before Melissa Combs traveled to bring her son Levi home, endless questions of concern raced through her mind: "Does he have other developmental delays?
 Is that just because of his condition?
 What if he's completely blind?
 What if he loses the rest of his sight before we get there?"